devowhippit/devonhirth.com/src/portfolio/access-nyc/ui-patterns-library.md

   <figcaption class="static">Over time, the set has expanded to over 50 patterns, including some reactive component variants for Vue.js applications.</figcaption>
 </figure>

-> The ACCESS NYC UI Patterns Library was [released on November 29th, 2018](https://github.com/CityOfNewYork/ACCESS-NYC-PATTERNS/releases/tag/v0.1.0) and integrated into the core ACCESS NYC website as a dependency.
+> The ACCESS NYC UI Patterns Library was <a href="https://github.com/CityOfNewYork/ACCESS-NYC-PATTERNS/releases/tag/v0.1.0" rel="noopener nofollow" target="_blank">released on November 29th, 2018</a> and integrated into the core ACCESS NYC website as a dependency.
 The UI Patterns Library served as the form patterns for the <a href="/portfolio/#online-applications-pilot">Online Applications Pilot</a> and created the <a href="/portfolio/nyco-ui-patterns-framework">NYCO UI Patterns Framework</a>.

 ### Next Project